keybase/client/go/saltpack/specs/saltpack_armor.md

 3. Convert that number into a list of C digits in base A, by repeatedly taking the remainder mod A and then dividing by A. Order the digits from most to least significant.
 There may be leading zeroes.
-4. Map the digits into the letters in the target alphabet.
+4. Map the digits to letters in the target alphabet.

 To decode a block of C characters with an alphabet of length A: